 The Marion Civil Rights Commission partners with the Cedar Rapids Civil Rights Commission for the intake and investigation of complaints.

-In an effort to limit public interactions and gatherings, the Cedar Rapids Civil Rights Commission office is CLOSED to the general public effective immediately through April 13, 2020.
+In an effort to limit public interactions and gatherings, the Cedar Rapids Civil Rights Commission office is CLOSED to walk-in traffic.

 Services to the public are still available either online, via phone, or email.